 Blocks can be divided into more than nine segments to allow for greater combination possibilities.

 If you are searching for a collection of designs that tie into the Little House on the Prairie stories, I invite you to check out my book Quilting with Laura, which includes a collection of fourteen patchwork designs inspired by Laura’s stories.
 By the time Laura was a young woman, patchwork blocks had begun to be identified by name.
 Log Cabin, School House, and Bears Paw were some of the names used.
 The blocks in the Quilting with Laura book were chosen for their relevant names and are arranged in order of difficulty, so you can learn new skills with each block made.
 Pieced by hand, as Laura did, the blocks you choose to make will allow you to tell your own prairie story.
 This book leads you along the way, with everything from how to gather the tools you will need to how to piece each new block.

-Remember to check out Andover Fabrics’ new line of Little House on the Prairie® fabrics.
+Remember to check out Andover Fabrics’ line of Little House on the Prairie® fabrics.
 They have created three collections of fabrics perfect for telling your Little House on the Prairie story in quilts.
-To find a store near you that will carry the collection, please click on Andover Fabrics’ Store Locator.
+Please know that many of these patterns have been sold out.
+To find a store near you that might still carry the collection, please click on Andover Fabrics’ Store Locator.
 The fabrics are also available to purchase online at Fat Quarter Shop.

 Walnut Grove is a line of fabrics that consists of larger scale florals and stripes that work beautifully in patchwork.

 Scenics and Icons is a collection of charming prints in pictures and words that tell Laura’s story.

 Are you interested in learning more about quilting and the upcoming Little House on the Prairie fabrics launch?
 Then be sure to subscribe to our free newsletter for the latest information!

 - Tips for Quilters inspired by Laura Ingalls Wilder - December 7, 2018